DanHodges/TheologicalDictionary/Baptism.md

 # Baptism
-Definition of Baptism coming soon.
+The definition of Baptism is coming soon!